Martinique - North America

 Choose a district that solves how you return after dark, not only how you start the morning.
 A slightly less 'famous' base is often better if it cuts one awkward transfer every night.

-If you already know you want places like Garage Popular, let that evening geography influence where you sleep.
+If you already know you want places like Le Central, let that evening geography influence where you sleep.

 Evenings in Fort-de-France are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.